ivribalko/assignment-racers-method/Game/README.md

 ###### Reason: code comments that duplicate the code behaviour interrupt the reading flow and simplicity.
 It's almost always possible to reorganize code in such manner that it doesn't require comments.
 - No IndexOf().
 ###### Reason: should use Contains(); even if IndexOf() is faster the difference is neglectable.
+- foreach.
+###### Reason: for loop hinders readability; although previously in Unity foreach would create unnecessary allocations this is not the case anymore.

 #### Performance:
 - Less loops.
 ###### Reason: loops tend to increase the complexity of code very rapidly.
+- Less conditions.
+###### Reason: unnecessarily complicates the program execution and code reading.
 - No new lists.
 ###### Reason: every new list is a new array hence new chunk of memory allocated and CPU cycles wasted.
 - No unused variables.